stormpath/generator-jhipster-stormpath/README.md

 As this is a [JHipster](http://jhipster.github.io/) module, we expect you have [JHipster and its related tools already installed](https://jhipster.github.io/installation/).

-This module requires Jhipster version greater than 3.0 in order to work.
+This module requires JHipster >= 3.0 in order to work.

 ```bash
 npm install -g generator-jhipster-stormpath
 ```

-Then run the module on a JHipster generated application:
+Install Stormpath on a JHipster generated application:

 ```bash
 yo jhipster-stormpath